 Student organization officers use Blugold Connect+ to complete annual re-registration requirements every fall.
-They utilize the system to update their officers after elections and register for Blu's Organizations Bash.
-With Blugold Connect+, organizations can create events that can be featured to all students via the Blugold Connect+ app, they can also fill out forms to change their names, track attendance at their events (via event QR codes), track service hours, request funding through Student Senate, create a co-curricular transcript and so much more!
+They utilize the system to update their officers after elections, register for Blu's Organizations Bash events as well as other campus events/programs, apply for funding and much more!
+With Blugold Connect+, organizations can create events that can be featured to all students via the Blugold Connect+ app, post student org announcements to the Community Feed, they can also fill out forms to change their names, track attendance at their events (via event QR codes), track service hours, request funding through Student Senate, create an official UWEC co-curricular transcript and so much more!